xavierlarriva/Agile_Data_Code_2/README.md

 ### Vagrant/Virtualbox Install

+**Note: Vagrant 2.2+ required.
+The Ubuntu package is out of date so check the version with: `vagrant —version`

 Installation takes a few minutes, using Vagrant and Virtualbox.

 **Note: Vagrant/Virtualbox method requires 9GB free RAM, which will mean closing most programs on a 16GB Macbook Pro.
 If you don't close most everything, you will run out of RAM and your system will crash.
 Use the EC2 method if this is a problem for you.**